All Products

 Intelligent customer service / Voice assistant

-Supports multiple dialects such as Northeastern Mandarin and Minnan, suitable for local content broadcasting.
+Supports multiple Chinese dialects, such as Northeastern Mandarin and Minnan, making it ideal for localized content broadcasting.

 Educational applications (including formula reading)